AlmirPaulo/TarotAPI/README.md

 * Include other Images from other tarot decks like Marseilles, etc.

 ## Contribute
-If this project have helped you in some way to earn some money and you're wondering how to say "thank you", consider to buy me coffee!
+If this project have helped you in some way to earn some money and you're wondering how to say "thank you", consider to "buy me coffee"!
 I would appreciate very much!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C26878E)